esnet/iperf/docs/invoking.rst

           --rsa-public-key-path file
                  path to the RSA public key used to encrypt  authentication  cre- dentials (if built with OpenSSL support)

+          --udp-gso N
+                 enables Generic Segmentation Offload for UDP protocol.
+"N" is a segment size, it cannot be greater than MTU including headers.
+                 Use "--udp-lso 0" to use blocksize ("-l" option) as a segment size.
+Attention!
+Spliting into too many fragments can lead to a crash of "iperf" or statistics errors.
+Supported only by Linux!

    EXAMPLES
       Authentication - RSA Keypair